george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 2023-10-23

-A suprising sentiment from Morgan the test subject: "Way more fun than snowboarding!".
+A surprising sentiment from Morgan the test subject: "Way more fun than snowboarding!".
 Surprising because most beginners (myself included) quickly realize that surfing involves a lot of paddling and coping with the chaos of breaking waves just to get into position.
 So I was doing my job effectively as the instructor by managing those challenges and letting Morgan focus on the fun part: catching waves and standing up.

 ### Specifics of the lesson